albertms10/musicxml-note-pattern/README.md

 # MusicXML note pattern
-A JavaScript library that finds note patterns.
+A JavaScript library that finds note patterns in MusicXML files.